 The REP scheme is funded by NERC to enable undergraduate students to undertake a research project within the environmental sciences over 8-10 weeks, giving an insight into the world of research – a unique opportunity which will be of great benefit to future careers.

-SSCP DTP host REP students over the summer, who will be based in a number of departments across the College or at a Host Partner institution.
+SSCP DTP host REP students over the summer.
+The students will be based in a number of departments across the College or at a Host Partner institution.